grocco/Sociology-Simulation/README.md

 ## The Model

+Independent variables:
+- percentage of non vaccinated people (look at current distribution)
+- spread factor of the disease (known/dependendt given the disease)
+- persuasion factor of campaign ( hyperparamether )
+- persuasion factor among individuals ( to be defined )
+- incidence of severe complications ( known/dependent on disease)

+Dependent variable:
+- damage in terms of number of severe complications per unit of time

+I assume the society under study is subject to risk of infection only because of the lack of vaccination.
+I also assume the vaccination is free of charge.
+Such a model is therefore applicable to welfare states where the cost of a vaccination can be assumed inexistent.

 (Define dependent and independent variables you want to study.
 Say how you want to measure them.)
 (Why is your model a good abtraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)

 ## Fundamental Questions

+What can be considered a safe threshold on the ratio of non vaccinated people, given the disease and the society under study?
+How much effort shall be invested in vaccination campaigns given the refusal trend?

 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )

 ## Expected Results

+I expect a minor percentage of people refusing vaccination to be of no harm for the entire society.
+Also, I expect a sufficiently high percentage can lead to disastrous scenarios

 (What are the answers to the above questions that you expect to find before starting your research?)